 Noël Sweeney has had a long-term interest in Animal Law.
 He has written a study of the major criminal legislation affecting animals including.
 Animals-in-Law and Dogs of Law and A Practical Approach to Animal Welfare Law.
 He has also written a unique contemporary book on one of the most vital animals on our planet: Bees at Law.

 Besides being a qualified Mediator, Noël Sweeney has lectured and written widely on all those related legal subjects.
 In that context he has been a Visiting Professor and lectured to mature students at the University of Bath, Hartpury College, Oxford University and the University of Winchester.
 Recently he delivered a Course at Marlborough Summer School to students who were non-lawyers and were of all ages and backgrounds.
 Due to the success of the latter, it is his intention to run another Course on an Introduction to Animal Welfare Law in 2022.

 As well as devoting time to law, he is a keen craftsman and has made many items in wood including a carriage clock, a kitchen table and an electric guitar.
 Noël Sweeney uses the same aim and approach to each subject.
 So any Brief is treated as a bespoke project and completed with an attention to detail using the gimlet eye of a craftsman.

-Ana is a final-year Law and French student at the University of Bristol, who is aiming to pursue a career at the Commercial bar in the future.
-She is working with us as a research and administrative assistant.
+Maja is a second-year Law and French student at the University of Bristol, who hopes to pursue the civil and commercial bar in the near future.
+Alongside her studies, Maja works as a part-time research and administrative assistant at Frederick Place Chambers.